Djokovic’s temper flares up as he leaves Tokyo empty-handed

 Djokovic’s frustration was evident in his on-court behavior as the match wore on.

-Having saved a match point in the second-set tiebreaker, Djokovic threw his racket into the stands — up and over five rows of seats — after he couldn’t get to a stop-volley winner from Carreño Busta to conclude a long rally in the opening game of the third.
+Having saved a match point in the second-set tiebreaker, Djokovic threw his racket over five rows of seats into the stands after he couldn’t get to a stop-volley winner from Carreño Busta to conclude a long rally in the opening game of the third.

 A couple of games later, when Carreño Busta had broken his serve to take control of the decisive set, Djokovic again lost his cool and slammed his racket into the net post during a change of ends.
 He then picked up the mangled racket and tossed it into the photographers’ pit.